 Life Together is a process, made up of four stages or components.
 Following each stage you determine whether you would like to participate in the next component.
 Each stage ends with a ritual in communal worship.

-At HTLoop the inquiry phase of Life Together will take place on November 18, December 2 and 16.
-These sessions will take place from 3:15-4:30pm before worship at Grace place.
+At HTLoop sessions will take place from 3:15-4:30pm before worship at Grace Place.

 The Four Stages of Life Together

 During the inquiry stage we reflect on our own life story—with its questions and doubts—in light of God’s grace and the biblical story.
 Does life in Christian community bring meaning to my life?
 Would I like to continue a journey with Holy Trinity, with the possibility of baptism and/or Affirmation of Baptism?
 As you continue to attend worship in community, you are invited to reflect on your own faith journey.

 This is a time when the church welcomes inquirers to share in its central Christian practices as they enter into a period of apprenticeship and formation in liturgy, prayer, and ministries of service and justice.
 Our sessions together will explore central beliefs and practices in the Lutheran tradition.